 Article 66 provides that the capital of a joint-stock company must not be less than LYD 1 million, provided that no less than three-tenths of the capital is deposited in a bank in Libya.

-The capital requirement could be linked to, for example, the types of activities which the joint-stock company wishes to carry out.
+The capital requirement could be linked to, for example, the types of activities that the joint-stock company wishes to carry out.
 A flexible approach of this nature would be more amenable to the international business community whilst, at the same time, allowing the competent authorities in Libya to set the right level of creditor protection and financial commitment by non-Libyan companies in respect of FDI.

 Article 256 provides that foreigners may not contribute to the establishment of companies in Libya unless the following requirements are satisfied:

-This Article is the most important provision of the Draft Law which affects FDI.
+This Article is the most important provision of the Draft Law, which affects FDI.
 We have set out our views on the 51/49 rule in detail above.